John Cashmore Ltd: Contributions to railway preservation

 Thousands of vehicles were sent for scrapping with no chance of being rescued for preservation.
 Their fates were sealed the moment they arrived.
 However, a few were able to escape scrapping for preservation; GWR 6400 Class No. 6430, which is now owned by the Dartmouth Steam Railway, being one of the most famous examples.
 BR Standard Class 8 No. 71000 Duke of Gloucester, which was the only member of its class built and was eventually preserved years later, was towed to this area in 1967 and due to be scrapped here.
-However, a man named Maurice Sheppard, who was a former fireman for British Railways, realized that this locomotive was delivered to the wrong scrapyard.
+However, a man named Maurice Sheppard, who was a former fireman for British Railways, realised that this locomotive was delivered to the wrong scrapyard.
 It was supposed to go to Woodham Brothers in South Wales instead.
 In October 1967, No. 71000 was moved out of Cashmore's and into Barry Scrapyard where it was exposed to the elements until it was rescued in 1974.
 BR Standard Class 4 4-6-0 No. 75014 was also sent to Cashmore's scrapyard along with No. 71000 Duke of Gloucester before being sent to Barry, No. 75014 remained at Barry scrapyard until 1981.